FS25 Data Acquisition and Communications System#

 • After setting up the custom GPIO configuration for the Pi so that it could communicate with all these components simultaneously, we set about designing a PCB that would house all our additional parts and sit on the top layer of the circuit sandwich forming.
 This went about multiple revisions but the final result was exactly what we needed.

-Image Here Lol
+Image Here To Be Added

 Data Acquisition#